 Antidepressant medications correct chemical imbalances in your brain, offering relief from the misery of depression.
-Specialized mental health practice Nurocoach has offices in Katy and Houston, Texas, and access to a nationwide network of highly skilled therapists via telehealth.
+Specialized mental health practice Nurocoach has an office in Houston, Texas, and access to a nationwide network of highly skilled therapists via telehealth.
 They have considerable experience prescribing antidepressants to reduce symptoms without causing adverse effects.
 Call Nurocoach to learn more about medication for depression, or schedule a consultation online today.

 Medication and talk therapy often play a central role in treating mental health disorders.
 Antidepressant medicines affect functions in your brain that regulate mood, reducing the severity of your symptoms and helping you benefit more from therapy.